dimanikulin/fva/FVADocMD/LEARNT_AS_SA.md

 - **Architecture viewpoint** - to say if it is require High, Medium or Low resources to implement.

 ### Assumptions
-&nbsp;&nbsp;&nbsp; Then there were the [assumptions](./REQUIREMENTS_SA.md#constraints) with explanations for them.
+&nbsp;&nbsp;&nbsp; Then there were the [assumptions](./REQUIREMENTS_SA.md#assumptions) with explanations for them.

 ### Quality Attributes
 &nbsp;&nbsp;&nbsp; Last but no least were [quality attributes](./QUALITYATTRIBUTES_FVA.md).

-It is provided if form of table with columns:
+It is provided in form of table with columns:
 - **name**;
 - **description**;
 - **motivation** to tell rationale for selecting;